StreamingDataPlatform/code-hub/README.md

 The following sections describe the necessary process to add a post to the code hub site.

 ## Fork and PR
-To add a post, you will need to fork this repository, and create a branch based on the head of the **gh-pages** branch.
-When you are ready to submit your post, create a PR to this repository targeting the **gh-pages** branch.
+To add a post, you will need to fork this repository, and create a branch based on the head of the **master** branch.
+When you are ready to submit your post, create a PR to this repository targeting the **master** branch.
 The only addition that should be made in the PR is a single post file.

 ## The Post File
 To create a post, add a file under the `_posts` directory (in the appropriate category subdirectory) with the following format: